aitrean/OrbStorj/Documentation/Project_Outline_Henry.md

        ]
      }
      ```

   3. Deletion does the exact opposite of addition with one extra step:
       Remove all related entries in kvstore via mapping from eventlog

+#File watching implementation using Chokidar
+  There are multiple sync cases we need to handle:

+  1. Initial startup sync
+    - How do we handle the case when user is modifying/adding/deleting files
+        when the root is still being synchronized?
+    - The problem lies within the watch -> action -> ipfs/orbitdb/sync loop
+    - We have to somehow disable the file watch when an file is being synced

+  2. Sync happening when app is currently running
+    - How do we handle syncing after initial sync?

+## Current solution
+  1. If a file is about to be added/synced, ignore its 'add' event from chokidar
+  by checking the file path, this way we avoid looping
+  2. Treat file changes as adds
+  3. When a file is currently being synced, append some id such as {syncing-in-prog}-filename.txt
+  4. (?)
+Put a lock on the currently syncing file to prevent programs from corrupting it
+  5. (?)
+Do a hash check on synced file vs hash in db to make sure its not corrupted

+#Todo: compression